esphome/esphome-docs/components/lvgl.rst

 - ``montserrat_46``: 46px font
 - ``montserrat_48``: 48px font

-You can display the embedded symbols among the text by their codepoint address (the hexadecimal value in grey below, preceeded by ``\u``, eg. ``\uF00C``) or more easily on supported widgets using the ``symbol`` configuration option with the following constants (see :ref:`lvgl-wgt-lbl` example):
+You can display the embedded symbols among the text by their codepoint address preceeded by ``\u``, eg. ``\uF00C``:

 .. figure:: /components/images/lvgl_symbols.png
     :align: center

 .. note::

-    The ``text_font`` parameter affects the size of ``symbol``, since all the built-in font arrays based on Montserrat include these symbols at the respective sizes.
-If you set ``text_font`` on a widget to a custom ESPHome font, these symbols will likely not display correctly.
+    The ``text_font`` parameter affects the size of symbols, since all the built-in font arrays based on Montserrat include these symbols at the respective sizes.
+If you set ``text_font`` on a widget to a custom ESPHome font, these symbols will likely not display, unles you include them manually from a FontAwesome OpenType file.

+    For escape sequences to work, you have to put them in strings enclosed in double quotes.

 In addition to the above, the following special fonts are available from LVGL as built-in: